bartdavids/LatticeBoltzmannNotebooks/README.md

 - $e_i$ Is the discrete direction of the lattice $i$.
 The rest lattice is (0, 0, 0), indicating no movement.
 The lattice moving from the centre towards the right is (1, 0, 0), etc.
 At location $\mathbf{x}$ is implied for clearity of the formula.

 Formula's 1 and 2 are the collission step.
-You can see the equilibrium distribution as the population distribution
+You can see the equilibrium distribution as the population distribution, after a disturbance (like the streaming step), trying to reach equilibrium.
+How far it gets to equilibrium, is determined by the relaxation time $\tau$.

+#### Bounce-back rule
+Now, the collission step is not to be confused with object interaction, which is resolved after the collision step.
+At the boundary of the object, the velocity of the fluid is 0 and in the LBM we enforce that by replacing the lattice distribution by its opposite lattice distribution.
+So for each lattice $i$ we set $f_i = f_{\hat{i}}$, where $hat{i}$ is the lattice that has the opposite direction of lattice $i$.

+#### Streaming step
+After the collision  and bounce-back steps, is the streaming step.
+It is a good, descriptive term, because the populations move along their lattice direction ($e_i$) to the next grid point that lattice is pointing towards.
+The particle populations are streaming to where they are pointed at.

+#### Macroscopic properties
 You can get the macroscopic properties at location $\mathbf{x}$ from the population distribution $f_i$ and their direction $e_i$:

 $(3)\quad \rho = \sum_{i} f_i$

 $(4)\quad \mathbf{u} = \sum_{i} f_i e_{i}$

+In conclusion, this gives us the tool to perform the Lattive Boltzmann Method.
+I'll let the description of the boundary conditions to the notebook.

 ### LBM_in_3D_drag